jayanthan-dev/CRIME-CONNECT-ANALYSIS-WITH-ML-INTEGRATION/README.md

 ## Installation

-To run the **CrimeHotspotMapping** system locally, follow these steps:
+To run the **CrimeHotspotMapping** system locally, follow these steps as listed below:

 ### Prerequisites